jodt88/CSC4263-ART4240/Group Meeting Logs.md

 Summary: Small discussion regarding pathfinding in Unity.
 Laid out a summary for what to include in our Game Design Document.
 Will work collaboratively on the document based on this summary.

 ---

+*3/16/17*

+Duration: 11:50 AM - 12:27 PM

+Present Members: Christy Henson, Ethan Rainey, Christopher Schayer, Jody Toms

+Summary: Determined what in-game features needed to be demonstrated for the prototype demonstration.
+We then divided up our roles accordingly.
+Planned to meet 3/20/17 to rehearse the presentation.
+Gregory was informed of his role.

+---